1. Overview - supporting the national effort

 The gathering of contact information from customers or visitors by premises, in a secure and safe manner, will assist NHS Scotland's Test and Protect service to identify and contact individuals who may have been exposed to the virus, and request them to take appropriate steps to prevent the potential onward spread of the virus.
 This could involve asking individuals to self-isolate for 10 days.
 The data will also be helpful to the NHS and key local partners to manage and contain location-specific outbreaks.

 Containing outbreaks early is crucial to reduce the spread of COVID-19, protect the NHS and save lives, and avoid the reintroduction of social and economic lockdown.
 This will support the country to return to, and maintain, a more normal way of life.

 Maintaining Customer and Visitor Records

 As progress is made in suppressing the virus, restrictions on different sectors are being eased.
 However, this can only take place with appropriate measures in place to prevent the number of cases rising again.
-In order to support NHS Scotland's Test and Protect service, once premises return to welcoming customers and visitors, it is necessary for all businesses to gather contact information from members of the public and staff.
+In order to support NHS Scotland's Test and Protect service, once premises return to welcoming customers and visitors, it is necessary for businesses to gather contact information from members of the public and staff.
 Where members of the public are attending as a small household group, the contact details for one member - a 'lead member' - will be sufficient alongside the size of the group.
 If premises offer a mixture of an on-site and collection service, contact information only needs to be collected for customers who remain on-site.